Minimum Empirical Divergence for Sub-Gaussian Linear Bandits: INTRODUCTION

-Second, LinMED achieves not only a near-optimal minimax regret bound of $\tO(d\sqrt{n})$, where $\tO$ omits logarithmic factors, but also an instance-dependent regret bound of $O(\fr{d^2}{\Delta}\log^2(n))$ where $\Delta$ is the smallest gap as defined in \eqref{main-eq:smallest-gap-definition}.
-To our knowledge, the only existing linear bandit algorithm with an nonasymptotic instance-dependent regret bound is OFUL~\cite{ay11improved}.
-LinMED stands out even more when compared against randomized algorithms that allow closed-form computation of sampling probability, namely SquareCB~\cite{foster20beyond}, EXP2 \cite{bubeck12towards}, and SpannerIGW~\cite{zhu22contextual}, because they provably have bad instance-dependent regret of $\Omega(\Delta\sqrt{n})$, as we show later in Theorems \ref{main-thm:exp2-inst-dep-bound-theorem} and \ref{main-thm:spannerigw-inst-dep-bound-theorem} and numerically confirm in Section \ref{main-section:emp-studies-section}.
+Second, LinMED achieves not only a near-optimal minimax regret bound of $\tO(d\sqrt{n})$ \citep{dani08stochastic}, where $\tO$ omits logarithmic factors, but also an instance-dependent regret bound of $O(\fr{d^2}{\Delta}\log^2(n))$ where $\Delta$ is the smallest gap as defined in \eqref{main-eq:smallest-gap-definition}.
+To our knowledge, the only existing linear bandit algorithm with an nonasymptotic instance-dependent regret bound is OFUL~\citep{ay11improved}.
+LinMED stands out even more when compared against randomized algorithms that allow closed-form computation of sampling probability, namely SquareCB~\citep{foster20beyond}, EXP2 \citep{bubeck12towards}, and SpannerIGW~\citep{zhu22contextual}, because they provably have sub-optimal instance-dependent regret of $\Omega(\Delta\sqrt{n})$, as we show later in Theorems \ref{main-thm:exp2-inst-dep-bound-theorem} and \ref{main-thm:spannerigw-inst-dep-bound-theorem} and numerically confirm in Section \ref{main-section:emp-studies-section}.
 We summarize the comparison of LinMED with other methods in Table~\ref{main-table:comparison-table}.

-Third, our analysis reveals that LinMED enjoys meaningful regret bounds even if the sub-Gaussian noise parameter $\sig_*^2$ is \textit{under}-specified in the algorithm.
+Third, our analysis reveals that LinMED enjoys sub-linear regret bounds even if the sub-Gaussian noise parameter $\sig_*^2$ is \textit{under}-specified in the algorithm, albeit with an extra factor that grows with the degree of under-specification.
 This is in stark contrast to existing algorithms and their analyses that only provides a valid regret bound when the sub-Gaussian parameter is \textit{over}-specified~\citep{ay11improved,agrawal14thompson}.
 A more detailed discussion is provided in Section \ref{main-section:thm-statemnt-section}.

-Finally, LinMED demonstrates outstanding empirical performance across various challenging scenarios, including delayed reward settings (see Appendix~\ref{app-subsection:delayed-reward-exp-subsection}) and "end of optimism" instance.
+Finally, LinMED demonstrates outstanding empirical performance across various challenging scenarios, including delayed reward settings (see Appendix~\ref{app-subsection:delayed-reward-exp-subsection}) and ``end of optimism'' instance.
 A comprehensive discussion of these results is provided in Section~\ref{main-section:emp-studies-section}.